Construction Specifications 101

 • CCDC 12 – Project Financial Information Disclosure Form

-Who should attend?
-Anyone who is involved with billings and payments: Managers, Project Managers, Project Coordinators, and Project Accountants of all levels will benefit from the workshop.
+Anyone who is involved with billings and payment: Managers, Project Managers, Project Coordinators, and Project Accountants of all levels will benefit from the workshop.

 Duration – 1/2 Day – 4 Hours